tyataamrita/Qa_Practice/README.md

 This project automates the login functionality of the SauceDemo website (https://www.saucedemo.com/) using Selenium WebDriver, Java, and TestNG.
 It implements a structured automation framework following the Page Object Model (POM), with test execution managed through TestNG and reports generated using Extent Reports.

 ---
-## : Understanding the Application (Test Planning)
+##  Understanding the Application (Test Planning)
-I selected SauceDemo as the test website, which provides a login page for authentication.
+For login functonality ,I selected SauceDemo as the test website which provides a login page for authentication.

-I identified different test scenarios for login functionality, including valid and invalid credentials.
+After  analyzing website ,I identified different test scenarios for login functionality, including valid and invalid credentials.
 The login page consists of:

 - **Username field** (Input)
 - **Password field** (Input)
 - **Login button** (Action)
 - **Error message field** (Validation)
--

 ## Approach for Automation
 To ensure a structured and maintainable automation framework, the following principles are applied: